Bispectrum as Baryon Acoustic Oscillation Interferometer: Introduction

-When $\delta$ is an odd integer, interference in the pre-cyclic term is perfectly destructive, suppressing BAO; for even integer $\delta$, interference is perfectly constructive, amplifying BAO.
-At fixed $\delta$, $\theta$ determines both the phase structure of the post-cyclic terms and, through $F_2$, the relative contributions of all three terms to $B^{\rm PT}$.
+When $\delta$ is an odd integer, interference in the precyclic term is perfectly destructive, suppressing BAOs; for even integer $\delta$, interference is perfectly constructive, amplifying BAOs.
+At fixed $\delta$, $\theta$ determines both the phase structure of the postcyclic terms and, through $F_2$, the relative contributions of all three terms to $B^{\rm PT}$.
 We compute $B^{\rm PT}$ for a range of $k_2(k_1)$ and all possible triangular $k_3(k_1, k_2)$ and select the configurations that maximize or minimize the BAO features.
 We refer to these as ``constructive'' and ``destructive'' configurations, where ``configuration" means a set of triangles with fixed $\delta$ and $\theta$ over a range of $k_1$.